 Throughout my career I have often felt like I was just at the right place at the right time.
 I thought I was just lucky to have started casting with Bernie Telsey at age 24 at a time when RENT was about to alter and reinvigorate the landscape of musical theater.
 I thought I was just lucky that Baz Luhrmann walked into our casting office and I got assigned to cast his Broadway debut.
 I thought I was just lucky that Broadway producers remembered me when they needed acting coaching for celebrities or to artistically support new shows in development.
 And I thought I was just lucky that a feature film that spoke to my soul fell into my lap to direct.

 I loved casting.
 And yet, casting just wasn’t satisfying my creative soul.
-When I started casting for Baz Luhmann for Broadway, I was already reaching my creative ceiling as a Casting Director and hungry to expand again as a Director.
-Leading by example, Baz opened up the world of possibilities that I could wear many hats in my career and follow ALL of my passions.
+When I started casting for Baz Luhmann on Broadway, I was already reaching my creative ceiling as a Casting Director and hungry to expand again as a Director.
+Leading by example, Baz opened up a world of possibilities and showed me that I could wear many hats in my career and follow ALL of my passions.
 In the world of his exploding creativity, my deep-rooted Director urges were resurfacing.
-I just knew I couldn’t do it anymore.
+I just knew I couldn’t stay in casting anymore.

 I was reignited in my passion and dared to make a career shift.
 Fortunately, since I had no real game plan in mind and no savings, Baz invited me to work on his Broadway show, Puccini’s La Boheme, as his Resident Director.
 Saved!

-After tremendous reviews, Baz’s production closed quickly.
+Despite tremendous reviews, Baz’s production quickly closed.
 I found myself unemployed for the first time in my professional artistic career.
-Oops – I had left my steady career in casting.
+Oops—I had left my steady career in casting.
 With no real savings, but a desire to do work I love, I listened hard again for my passions.
 Ah yes, I heard it again.
-That faint little whisper which I had quieted while I lived in the theater world… I dared to follow my secret yet-unfulfilled desire to direct F I L M.
+That faint little whisper which I had quieted while I lived in the theater world . . .
+I dared to follow my secret-yet-unfulfilled desire to direct F I L M.

-I had arrived at what I had been manifesting all along: deep intimate work with actors.
-With a camera, I can be inside the soul of the actor – for me, it’s about how close I can get to that actor’s internal life.
-I’m truly an actor’s-director.
+I had arrived at what I had been manifesting all along: deep intimate work with actors in a visual medium.
+With a camera, I can be inside the soul of the actor—for me, it’s about how close I can get to that actor’s internal life.
+As a director, I’m completely motivated by what I see unfolding inside the actor in front of me.
 Finally, I had freed my love for film.

-When I decided to leave LA and return home to NYC to make my art by being closer to the stories I wanted to tell, I was again scared about how I could possibly make a living.
-So I paused and listened again… Heidi, what do you already know how to do really well?
+When I decided to leave LA and return home to NYC to make my art by being closer to the stories I wanted to tell, I became scared again about how I could possibly make a living.
+So I paused and listened again . . .
+Heidi, what do you already know how to do really well?
 Heidi, what are you already an expert in?
 Well, that’s easy.
 Auditioning.
 Acting.
 Casting.
 Directing.
-So, merging my passions and expertise together, I created my On-Camera Classes and Private Coachings for actors.
+So, merging my passions and expertise together, I created my on-camera classes and private coachings for actors.

-These actors are actually my close friends and colleagues who I care deeply about and want to see succeed.
+These actors are actually my close friends and colleagues whom I care deeply about and want to see succeed.
 I realized they had a need and I had a gift to tap.
-Since this is a community that I am deeply moved by – they have been my allies for decades now – it was an easy expansion.
+Since this is a community that I am deeply moved by—they have been my allies for decades now—it was an easy expansion.
 When it’s easy, it’s meant to be.
 (Besides, I was crazy enough to marry an actor and am incredibly sympathetic to the daily plight!
 Thank you, Johnny, for keeping me real.)

 Over the years, I have had my ups and downs in this freelance artist career.
 Many times, I had no clue what I would fall back on to pay my rent.
-When we lost funding for my feature film, or an actor turned us down, or a production company didn’t like our script, I sometimes wanted to just stop.
-It is just too darn hard most times of the day.
+When we lost funding for my feature film, or an actor turned us down, or a production company didn’t like our script, sometimes I just wanted to stop.
+It is just too darn hard most days.
 What other career has more unemployment than employment?
 And which industry has more talent that can possibly be hired or funded?